-Printemps has been performed in Amiens, Antwerp, Barcelona, Beijing, Belo Horizonte, Bogotá, Bordeaux, Brussels, Cambridge, Denton, Florence, Karlsruhe, Kyiv, La Monnerie-le-Montel, Lisbon, Liverpool, London, Monaco, Montpellier, Nice, Paris, Saint-Étienne, San Francisco, São Paulo, Vorst and Wrocław…
+Printemps has been performed in Amiens, Antwerp, Barcelona, Beijing, Belo Horizonte, Bogotá, Bordeaux, Brussels, Cambridge, Denton, Florence, Karlsruhe, Kyiv, La Monnerie-le-Montel, Lisbon, Liverpool, London, Monaco, Montpellier, Nice, Paris, Saint-Étienne, San Francisco, São Paulo, Vienna, Vorst and Wrocław…

 Spring is channelled through a sequence of three haikus: Jeux d’oiseaux [Bird Games], Jeux d’eau [Water Games], Jeux d’enfants [Children’s Games].
 These tableaux put side by side snippets of the classical repertoire — shakuhachi, Olivier Messiaen, R Murray Schafer, Maurice Ravel, Claude Debussy — and composed sonic landscapes.